o-gs/dji-firmware-tools/README.md

 Ambarella A7/A9 firmware pack tool; allows extracting partitions from the firmware, or merging them back.
 Use this to extract Ambarella firmware from files created after DJI firmware is extracted.
-You can recognize the Ambarella firmware by a lot of "Amba" strings within, or in case of Phantom 3 by "FC300X" string at the beginning of the file.
+You can recognize the Ambarella firmware by a lot of "Amba" strings within, or by a 32-char zero-padded string at the beginning of the file.

 Example: ```./amba_fwpak.py -vv -x -m P3X_FW_V01.08.0080_12.bin```